 The rest of the 100 (in alphabetical order): Busy Burr, Humana Health Ventures

-Busy Burr, vice-president of enterprise innovation and head of Humana Health Ventures, has responsibility for one of the most important challenges in society – improving health.
+Busy Burr, now chief innovation officer and head of Humana Health Ventures, has responsibility for one of the most important challenges in society – improving health.

 “To accelerate our progress toward that goal, it’s critical that we seek out, attract, partner with and invest in the most innovative startups in health care.

 “In a remarkably short time, Busy has built a world-class venture team and made Humana a prominent and respected partner in the health industry.
 Our members are already reaping the rewards of the investments and collaborations Busy and her team have identified, established and continue to grow.”

 Based in California and reporting to chief innovation officer Chris Kay until his departure last year to set up CEK Ventures when she stepped up as CIO, she was previously a managing director of Citi Ventures and led large-scale innovation efforts as the global head of US-listed bank Citigroup’s DesignWorks before joining Humana in 2015.